© Stuart Warner Phelps

-She was certain of one thing; she would never let it happen to her.
-Yet, with no encouragement, before that month was out, he had begun to make straight for her every time he was in the hall, and with each attempt, his moves became bolder.
+From that day, with no encouragement from her, he began to make straight for her every time he was in the hall, and with each attempt, his moves became bolder.

-She had told him to stop, said she would report him to management if he carried on.
+She told him to stop.
+Said she would report him to management if he carried on.
 But all he did was laugh and say, “Don’t be a prude, it’s only a bit of fun.”

 She couldn’t understand why she had become the centre of his unpleasant attention.
 He’d never bothered her before.
 His pestering had only started since her husband’s death – it was almost as if he saw her as a challenge.

+Up until that moment the pestering and touching had been very annoying, but fairly innocent.
 This was his worse offence by far.
 There could be no misunderstanding his intentions.
-Jane had given a scream of outrage, fought free and slapped his face - hard.
+Jane gave a scream of outrage, fought free from his grasp turned and slapped his face - hard.

 However he’d simply rubbed at his reddening hand imprinted cheek, given a lecherous smile, and swaggered off.

 Jane seethed for ten or more minutes, to upset to work.
-At last she reached a decicion - it was time to report him to her Line Manager, Marsha White.
+Then she understood it was time to report him to her Line Manager, Marsha White.

 Marsha was a large woman, ruled by habit, prone to wearing tweed regardless of the fickleness of the weather.
 She had an aloof old fashioned style of management, a short fuse and a reputation for being a strict disciplinarian.
 She also had a saying, ‘my door is always open ‘and it literally was, but that was only so she could keep an eye on ‘her girls’.